 The whole of the wetlands region is host to any number of outdoor pastimes – fishing, sailing, boating, water-skiing are some of the more obvious pastimes associated with the water of the region, but there are other activities, some quite unusual, that one can indulge.
 Examples of these are the “frogging” expeditions and stargazing weekends.
 There are numerous venues for 4x4s, quads, horse trails and hiking, and for exploring the sites of ancient pictures drawn on rocks by the San people.
 You can also visit the lost Legoya nation’s huts, still standing 1000 years after they were constructed.

 Unknown to many, the Barberton area has four 'secret' nature reserves, each of which is dedicated to the conservation of a single rare species of flora.
 Locations are kept secret n an effort to protect plant samples from would-be plant thieves.
 Three species of aloe and one of cycad are given special protection in these reserves.

-Sunbird Cottage and Sunbird House are situation on the farm Glen Athol between Volksrust and Wakkerstroom, roughly 30km from each.
-We offer a chance to get away from it all on a working farm offering unsurpassed views of the surrounding mountains includin
+Sunbird Cottage and Sunbird House are situated on the farm Glen Athol between Volksrust and Wakkerstroom, roughly 30km from each.
+We offer a chance to get away from it all on a working farm offering unsurpassed views of the surrounding mountains including

 Everything is provided own pool towels are required.
 There is a hot and cold swimming pool at reception as well as a restaurant and shop.
 There are 8 trout fishing dams with catch and release options.